-- 1. Identify an individual who will serve as the Project Manager responsible for fulfilling the obligations of hosting a MICD session.
-The Project Manager will conduct pre-session site visits to participating mayors, oversee logistical arrangements, supervise other paid staff and volunteers, and serve as a liaison to the host institution's administration and financial staff. - 2.
+- Identify individuals who will serve as the Project Manager and Project Coordinator responsible for fulfilling the obligations of hosting a MICD session.
+The Project Manager will conduct pre-session site visits to participating mayors, supervise other paid staff and volunteers, and serve as a liaison to the host institution's administration and financial staff.
+The Project Coordinator will be responsible for overseeing logistical arrangements, including hotel and venue contracts and flight bookings for participants. - 2.
 Develop and submit, for review and approval of the MICD Partnership, a written work plan and timeline for the Regional Session.
 The MICD Director will provide guidance, as needed, in preparation of the work plan.
 The work plan shall address participant selection, venues, agenda, logistics, publicity, background materials, and pre- and post-session activities. - 3.
 Collaborate with the MICD Partnership to invite mayors for Regional Session participation.
-Coordinate invitations to the approved list of potential participating mayors and secure attendance of the final participants.
-Invitations to potential participating mayors shall only be made after receiving approval from the MICD Partnership. - 4.
+The MICD Director will provide an approved list of potential participating mayors.
+Regional host will coordinate invitations to the approved list of mayors and secure attendance of the final participants. - 4.
 Collaborate with the MICD Partnership to identify Resource Team members for the Institute participation.
 Coordinate invitations to potential Resource Team members and secure attendance of the final participants.
 Invitations to potential Resource Team members shall only be made after receiving approval from the MICD Partnership. - 5.
 Make site visits to all confirmed cities prior to the session to discuss potential design topics and logistics with the mayor and to advise city staff regarding preparations for their mayor's participation.
 Consult with the MICD Director on selection of case studies.
-Gather graphic materials-such as maps and photographs-for use in the briefing materials and during the Institute session. - 6.
+Gather graphic materials-such as maps and photographs-for use in the briefing book and during the Institute session. - 6.
 Plan and coordinate logistical arrangements, including selection of appropriate venues.
 Secure meeting rooms and services, as necessary.
 Services may include but are not limited to, audiovisual, catering, photography, local transportation, and administrative support. - 7.
 Make arrangements for travel and accommodations for non-federal government participants.
 Arrange local transportation for participants as necessary. - 8.
 Supervise paid staff and volunteers.
 Coordinate involvement of the staff, faculty, students, administration, and other representatives of the host institution. - 9.
 Coordinate and prepare pre-session briefing materials, including profiles of participants and mayors' case studies.
 Compile materials in the briefing book and distribute to participants at least two weeks prior to the session.
 These materials shall be prepared in accordance with the standards for content and graphics as specified by the MICD Partnership. - 10.
 Conduct follow-up activities, which may include development and dissemination of press materials, corresponding with participants, and documentation for archival purposes. - 11.
 Ensure that all Resource Team members have signed an agreement acknowledging their acceptance of the MICD Standards of Conduct Policy (see Section C for more detail).